 Extensive preclinical gene expression and wound healing data; human evidence limited to cosmetic dermatology studies

-GHK-Cu declines with age.
 Plasma levels drop from ~200 μg/mL at age 20 to ~80 μg/mL by age 60 — a 60% reduction that correlates with slower wound healing and reduced tissue repair capacity.
+This decline may represent a fundamental shift in tissue maintenance capacity.2

 In dermal fibroblast cultures, GHK-Cu stimulated synthesis of collagen types I and III, decorin, and glycosaminoglycans.
-Quantitative assays measured increased hydroxyproline and procollagen peptide levels.
-Wound Healing
+Quantitative assays measured increased hydroxyproline and procollagen peptide levels.12

-In rodent full-thickness wound and burn models, GHK-Cu accelerated wound contraction, enhanced angiogenesis, and increased microvessel density in healing tissue.
-Anti-Inflammatory Effects
+In rodent full-thickness wound and burn models, GHK-Cu accelerated wound contraction, enhanced angiogenesis, and increased microvessel density in healing tissue.12

 In macrophage cultures, GHK-Cu reduced secretion of IL-6 and TNF-α.
-The peptide also influenced superoxide dismutase and ferritin heavy chain expression — suggesting coordinated regulation of inflammatory signaling and oxidative stress.
-Gene Expression in COPD
+The peptide also influenced superoxide dismutase and ferritin heavy chain expression — suggesting coordinated regulation of inflammatory signaling and oxidative stress.3

 Clinical studies have evaluated topical GHK-Cu on skin architecture.
 Histological analyses documented changes in collagen organization and dermal density.
 Quantitative measures of wrinkle depth and skin elasticity showed improvements versus placebo.